Genivia/ugrep/README.md

   example to find exact matches of `main` in C/C++ source code while skipping strings and comments that may have a match with `main` in them:

-      ugrep -R -tc++ -nw 'main' -f c/zap_strings -f c/zap_comments
+      ugrep -tc++ -nw 'main' -f c/zap_strings -f c/zap_comments

-  where `-R` is recursive search while following symlinks `-tc++` searches C/C++ source code files, `-n` shows line numbers in the output, `-w` matches exact words (for example, `mainly` won't be matched), and the `-f` options specify two predefined installed patterns to match and skip strings and comments in the input.
-As another example, it is now easy to search a PHP file while zapping past any HTML between PHP code segments:
+  where `-tc++` searches C/C++ source code files, `-n` shows line numbers in the output, `-w` matches exact words (for example, `mainly` won't be matched), and the `-f` options specify two predefined installed patterns to match and skip strings and comments in the input.
+As another example, it is now easy to search a PHP file while zapping past any HTML between PHP code
+  segments:

       ugrep 'IsInjected' -f php/zap_html myfile.php